itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/Command Line/Command Line.md

 *   For network connection details, use `netstat` and `ss`.
 ### netstat
 ### How to read netstat
-I can imagine that anyone seeing this for the first time must be instantly freaking out over all the 'LISTENING' entries - their machine must be infested with trojans!
+<span style="color: rgb(0, 0, 0); line-height: normal; font-family: Fixedsys; font-size: medium;">I can imagine that anyone seeing this for the first time must be instantly freaking out over all the 'LISTENING' entries - their machine must be infested with trojans!
 But if they know a little more about Netstat, they'll calm down again.
-Now, read and learn:
+Now, read and learn:</span>

-*   In lines saying 'ESTABLISHED', you need the remote port to identify what has connected to the remote site.
+*   In lines saying 'ESTABLISHED', you need the <u>remote</u> port to identify what has connected to the remote site.
-*   In lines saying 'LISTENING', you need the local port to identify what is listening there.
+*   In lines saying 'LISTENING', you need the <u>local</u> port to identify what is listening there.
 *   Each outbound TCP connection also causes a LISTENING entry on the same port.
 *   Most UDP listening ports are duplicates from a listening TCP port.
 Ignore them unless they don't have a TCP twin.
 *   TIME_WAIT entries are not important.